fraserdominicdavid/geotech-pandas/docs/user-guide/in-situ.spt.rst

     df.geotech.in_situ.spt.get_n_value()

-As you can see, the N-value for the last two samples are set to 50, but why?
-This is because the total penetration in these samples are less than 450 mm.
-This means that these samples satisfy the refusal criteria and are assumed to have an N-value of 50.
+As you can see, the N-values for the last three samples are set to 50, but why?
+This is because these samples are refusals and are assumed to have an N-value of 50; however, this behavior can be customized.

 Setting the assumed refusal N-value
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-The refusal N-value can easily be changed by setting the ``refusal`` parameter like so,
+The assumed refusal N-value can easily be changed by setting the ``refusal`` parameter like so,

 .. ipython:: python